DarkSigmaDevelopment/Hogwarts-Legacy-VR-how-to/README.md

 If you do too, be sure to set the OpenXR Runtime to **VDXR** in the Virtual Desktop Streamer app on your PC.
 And also ensure that Open*X*R is selected in UEVR Easy Injector under "How is your VR headset connected to the PC?".

+_Even if you own Hogwarts Legacy on Steam._

+This is important for the VR injection to work.

 ![](images/06-virtual-desktop-options.png)

 <br>